akka/akka/akka-docs/src/main/paradox/dispatchers.md

 `akka.actor.default-dispatcher.default-executor.fallback`.
 By default this is a "fork-join-executor", which gives excellent performance in most cases.

+## Internal dispatcher

+To protect the internal Actors that is spawned by the various Akka modules, a separate internal dispatcher is used by default.
+The internal dispatcher can be customized with the setting `akka.actor.internal-dispatcher`.

 <a id="dispatcher-lookup"></a>
 ## Looking up a Dispatcher